 The role of professional learning in literacy has taken ‘centre stage’ in leaders’ planning across the whole school setting.

 Development of the toolkit has drawn on extensive research that shows to be an effective reader requires skills and understandings in decoding, text use and text analysis.
 Teachers should employ a range of evidence based literacy approaches to tailor teaching and learning to the needs of their students.
 Teachers are expected to teach phonics explicitly, for example, alongside supporting students’ literal, inferential and evaluative comprehension.
 It is important to support students’ interest, engagement and enjoyment with books and other texts that they read and view.
-The toolkit is a web-based resource that supports teachers to implement the Victorian Curriculum and the VEYLDF.
+The toolkit is a web-based resource that supports teachers to implement the Victorian Curriculum, the EAL Curriculum and the VEYLDF.

 Literacy education is fundamental to children’s success at all levels of education from early childhood to tertiary (Freebody, Barton & Chan, 2014).
 Literacy teaching is a central component of every school’s business.
 Effective literacy programs enable students to see connections between, especially, reading and writing and allow them to engage in extended dialogues about their learning.
 In acknowledgment of the theoretical links between language and literacy, Snow (1991) proposed a four domain model: conversational language skills, decontextualized oral language skills, print skills, and emergent literacy skills.